erinosb/2020_DSCI512_RNAseq/README.md

 **Exercise**

-  * Locate the green **clone or download** button on the top right of this page.
+  * Locate the green **code** button on the top right of this page.
 Click it.
   * Click on the clipboard icon.
 This will save a github URL address to your clipboard.
   * Switch over to JupyterHub linked to SUMMIT.
-  * Navigate into your folder for `PROJ01_GomezOrte/02_scripts` and use `git clone` as shown below to pull the information from github to your location on summit.
+  * Navigate into your directory for `PROJ01_GomezOrte/02_scripts` and use `git clone` as shown below to pull the information from github to your location on SUMMIT.

 ```bash
 $ cd /scratch/summit/<eID>@colostate.edu    #Replace <eID> with your EID